-Sometimes things happen beyond our control – the weather, traffic jams or changes at the places we visit.
-If we need to adjust your holiday programme, for whatever reason, your leader will help smooth the way.
 On our photography holidays we spend most of the day outdoors, exploring by mini-coach or on foot, walking up to 3 miles (5km) each day.
 The evening is devoted to reviewing our photographs.
 However, these are optional and guests are free to join in with the house activities if they wish.

 Today begins with a discussion about photography and how the photographer interprets the world.
 Following this we'll stroll over the hill into Dovedale itself where we can capture the spirit of the place with our cameras.
 After finding a scenic place for our picnic lunch, we'll be checking out the famous stepping stones.